danionescu0/docker-flask-mongodb-example/README.md

 * [Curl](https://curl.haxx.se/) Linux tool for performing HTTP requests

-* [Swagger](https://swagger.io/) A tool for documention HTTP requests for using OpenAPI specification: https://github.com/OAI/OpenAPI-Specification
+* [Swagger](https://swagger.io/) A tool for documentation HTTP requests for using OpenAPI specification: https://github.com/OAI/OpenAPI-Specification

 * [Locust.io](https://locust.io/) A open source load testing tool.
 Here is used as a stress test tool